 No matter your previous experience, you will be expected to fully participate in every possible training opportunity to push your skills to a higher level of excellence, although your own health will be the priority.
 We hope that along with your development of a personal medicine wheel of health, guided by permaculture principles, the values of earth skills, and your own self-care and self-motivation, you become a person to whom anyone could turn to in times of need.

 2018 Dates: June 9 – September 8 are required full time, and you can extended your stay with complimentary room and board through October.
 Our certification with the Washington State Farm Internship Project allows us to fill just 3 positions.
-Farm internship positions are filled for Summer 2018 except for local applicants living locally who may still apply by April 30th.
-However, there are spots still available in our Earth Skills Apprenticeship.
+Farm internship positions filled early for Summer 2018 so apply in the fall for 2019.

 FAQ – Farm Internship Benefits & Background